 Our Analysis and Test Results

 The cut, pockets, and features of both versions are identical.
 The only change is the fabric.
-The 2018 bibs are noticeably softer and more supple.
-But we did slice up the reinforced instep during testing.
-Our 2017 bibs haven't had that problem.
-If you're really rough on your gear or watching your pennies, the 2017 version may be for you.
+The latest version are noticeably softer and more supple.
+But we did slice up the reinforced instep during testing, which is a problem we never had on the older incarations of this bib.

 Comfort & Fit